BioKIC/symbiota-docs/content/user/checklist/games/_index.en.md

 ---

 {{< notice info >}}
    This page describes how to use the games features of checklists for educational purposes.
-One suggested use case is to create teaching checklists that can then be used in conjunctions with the Games tool to provide a study aid to students.
-No user permissions or login is required to play checklist games.
+One suggested use case is to create teaching checklists that can then be used in conjunction with the Games tool to provide a study aid to students.
+No user permissions or login is required to play games created from checklists.
 {{</ notice >}}

 ![Projects Tab from Checklist](/symbiota-docs/images/games_projectstab.png)